Brominated Vegetable Oil, Flame Retardants, and Bromine Toxicity

 Soft drink makers in North America point out that health agencies say that brominated vegetable oil in drinks is safe.
 Concerned researchers say that BVO hasn't been tested adequately at today's intake levels and that the guidelines for its use were determined many years ago when our drinking habits were different.
 The 15 parts per million limit established in 1977 was supposed to be an interim value until more testing was done, but many years later the same limit is in place and no official FDA testing has been done.

-The FDA says that research to check the BVO limit would require resources which are not presently available and that updating the limit is not a public health priority, especially as the additive is gradually being eliminated from North American soft drinks.
+The FDA says that research to check the BVO limit would require resources that are not presently available and that updating the limit is not a public health priority, especially as the additive is gradually being eliminated from North American soft drinks (and may have been completed).
 Proponents of brominated vegetable oil remind us that many substances in food and beverages would be dangerous if eaten or drunk in large quantities but are safe in small or moderate quantities.

 In general, health experts seem to think that a low to moderate consumption of soft drinks containing BVO is unlikely to cause any problems, but a high consumption of the beverages might.
 It's probably a good idea to choose a beverage without BVO or to drink one containing the additive in moderation.